Vassili Samarsky-Bykhovets: Biography

-Samarsky-Bykhovets was born in a noble family in the Tomsk Governorate, located in the Asian part of Russia beyond the Ural Mountains.
+Samarsky-Bykhovets was born in a noble family in the Tomsk Governorate, located in the Asian part of Russia east of the Ural Mountains.
 He received military engineer education at the local Mining Cadet Corps, and after graduation in 1823 served in a military position at the Kolyvan-Resurrection plants and the associated mines in the Urals.
 In 1828, he was transferred to Saint Petersburg, where he consecutively assumed positions of an assistant in the Cabinet of His Imperial Majesty, chief clerk of the Mining Department, senior aide, and staff officer in the Corps of Mining Engineers.
 In 1834, he was promoted to the rank of captain and in 1845 to colonel.
 The next year he was appointed as Chief of Staff of the Corps of Mining Engineers and remained in that position until 1861.
 While Chief of Staff, he began teaching at Saint Petersburg Mining Institute and eventually became a member of the scientific council there.
 He was promoted to Lieutenant General in 1860, and in 1861 became chairman of the Board of the Corps of Mining Engineers, and also chairman of the Commission on the Revision of the Mining Charter.
 He took a three-months sabbatical leave in 1862 to attend an international scientific exhibition in London, and died in 1870.